 - Everyone has to balance the demands of work and living their lives.
 Employers that try to minimize the friction between the two will gain the competitive edge in the fight for talent.
 According to Qualtrics, many of the workforce’s youngest employees would trade a fraction of their salaries for flexible work hours.
 That’s why companies are making changes to reduce friction between work and life.
 For example, Airbnb’s campus offers healthy meals and on-site exercise classes.
 Companies on a smaller budget are adding amenities like outdoor running tracks and offering snack options in the break room.

 The strategies listed above are all shining examples of brands executing long-term strategies to improve their technologies, workplace culture and facilities, and of course, the employee experience as well.
 According to research published in Harvard Business Review, businesses that are heavily investing in the EX – experiential organizations – are realizing significant benefits:

 “Compared with other companies, the experiential organizations had more than four times the average profit and more than two times the average revenue.
 They were also almost 25% smaller, which suggests higher levels of productivity and innovation.
 And they outperformed the S&P 500, the NASDAQ, Fortune’s 100 Best Companies to Work For, and Glassdoor’s Best Places to Work, in addition to the other organizations [studied], by considerable margins.”

-As you can see, the employee experience is extremely important in multiple ways.
+As you can see, the employee experience is extremely important for contact centers in multiple ways.
 And having the best technology, like contact center management, should be a part of that initiative.
-Contact us today for more information about Aceyus' suite of solutions to see how our technology can benefit your whole team.
+Contact us today for more information about Aceyus’ suite of solutions to see how our technology can benefit your whole team.